widaT/httparse/README.md

 # httparse

-a HTTP1 parser wrote in go
+a HTTP1 parser writren by go

 inspired by [httparse](https://github.com/seanmonstar/httparse)